What bank details are needed to receive money?

 The information required to receive money from abroad is usually a bit more detailed than the information required to receive money from within a country.

-Details which you might be asked to provide the sender for international transfers may include the following, depending on the sender’s country of origin:
+Details that you might be asked to provide the sender for international transfers may include the following, depending on the sender’s country of origin:

 - Name and address of the recipient (you)